Region IV Public Health Training Center

 See All Upcoming Sessions

-Training Overview: This video provides an overview of Emergency Support Function #8 (Public Health and Medical Services) in mass care.
-Mass care includes sheltering, feeding and distribution of emergency supplies.
+Training Overview: This video provides an overview of joint information centers, crisis and emergency risk communication and working with a public information officer to communicate with the media.
 This training is intended for preparedness and response professionals in Georgia.
 This is a just-in-time training, and there are no prerequisites.
-This training addresses Capability 7, Functions 1-4 of the Public Health Emergency Preparedness and Response Capabilities: National Standards for State, Local, Tribal, and Territorial Public Health: determine public health role in mass care operations determine mass health care needs of the impacted population coordinate public health, health care, and mental/behavioral health services monitor mass care population health The course contains one 6-minute video.
+This training addresses Capability 6, Function 1 of the Public Health Emergency Preparedness and Response Capabilities: National Standards for State, Local, Tribal, and Territorial Public Health: identify stakeholders that should be incorporated into information flow and define information sharing needs.
+The course contains one 6-minute video.
 Participants will need a broadband internet connection and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 For more information about hurricane response and recovery, visit the Georgia Hurricane Response Hub.
 About the Course Developers: This course was developed by the Georgia Hurricane Response Hub at the Emory University Rollins Schools of Public Health in consultation with the Georgia Department of Public Health.
 Funding for this project has been provided to the National Network of Public Health Institutes (NNPHI) through a Cooperative Agreement with the Centers for Disease Control and Prevention (CDC – NU1ROT000004-01-00).
 NNPHI is collaborating with Rollins School of Public Health at Emory University and the CDC’s National Center for Environmental Health on this project.
 Read more

 Shopping Cart